 Phoenix Premises Liability Attorney

 A premises liability claim could involve a slip-and-fall, animal attack, elevator or escalator accident, swimming pool drowning, negligent security, or another property defect that causes significant harm to visitors.
 Property owners in Arizona owe special duties of care to invited guests and customers.
 Neglect to fulfill these duties could cause preventable injuries and wrongful deaths.
 If you recently suffered injuries in a premises liability accident in Arizona, the Phoenix premises liability attorneys at Gallagher & Kennedy can help you protect your rights.
-Contact our firm today for a free consultation.
+Contact us today for a free consultation.

 - We are one of the most successful plaintiffs’ practices in Arizona.
 Gallagher & Kennedy has recovered hundreds of millions of dollars in verdicts and settlements for clients and their loved ones.

 - We have represented victims in some of the most notorious premises liability claims in the state.
 We have more than 40 years of practice area experience in Arizona.